MicroFocus/ALMOctaneJavaRESTSDK/README.md

 This will make the sdk use log4j as an slf4j implementation, configuring a log4j.xml in your project will also take effect on the sdk.

 ## What's New
+* 15.0.40.1
+  * FIX for [Bug 79](https://github.com/MicroFocus/ALMOctaneJavaRESTSDK/issues/79).
+User defined lists are now created with a `_` in front of the package name when using the generator to ensure Java convention is followed
 * 15.0.40
   * Get the server version using the `SiteAdmin` API.
 This matches the `serverurl/admin/server/version` REST call
   * The way that the API mode can be set has changed.
 It is now easier to set the technical preview by using the *APIMode* interface and